•Ph.D., Stanford University

 •B.A., Grinnell College

-At Princeton, she is teaching “Creative Ecologies: American Environmental Narrative and Art, 1980-2020 ” and delivering a public lecture, “Life on Mars: Speculations in World-Building from California to the Red Planet.”
+She is the Fall 2019 Anschutz Distinguished Fellow in American Studies at Princeton University, where she is teaching “Creative Ecologies: American Environmental Narrative and Art, 1980-2020” and delivering a public lecture, “Life After Earth: Speculations in World-Building from California to the Red Planet.”